 - Stories that offer the reader little and have a primary point of gathering signups/traffic, selling something, or soliciting donations, including sponsored content and content marketing.

 - Medium is not a place for fully AI-generated stories, and 100% AI-generated stories will not be eligible for distribution beyond the writer’s personal network.

 We currently allow the responsible use of AI-assistive technology on Medium.
 To promote transparency, and help set reader expectations, we require that any story incorporating AI assistance be clearly labeled as such.
 AI-assisted text without a disclosure at the beginning of the story (within the first two paragraphs), or other AI-generated content not labeled as such (for example, AI-generated images should include captioning identifying them as such, along with proper sourcing) will similarly be restricted to distribution on the writer’s personal network.
 Read more about our approach to AI here.

 - Use of copyrighted images without permission— writers and publications should use original images or images they have the right to use, and should cite their sources.

 - Link farms

-- Unverifiable claims — Claims that could be dangerous, illegal, or cause harm, including health, public health or mental health claims; claims that lack sufficient evidence or manipulate otherwise widely accepted information; racist, racially-charged or transphobic stories
+- Stories with unverified claims that could be dangerous, illegal, or cause harm, including health, public health or mental health claims; claims that lack sufficient evidence or manipulate otherwise widely accepted information

 Want to learn more?

-- You can read about how distribution works on Medium.
+- Read more about how distribution works on Medium.

 - You can learn more about joining the Partner Program to earn money for your work on Medium.